ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/object-processing.md

 pattern.
 The `objectprocessor` works by reading in a text file in comma-separate value (CSV) format that contains information about a person on each row of the file.
-Next, the program converts each row of data into an instance of the `Person` class, stores that instance inside of a `list`, and then performs one of several configurable searches for instances of `Person` that match the constraints specified on the command-line of the `objectprocessor`.
+Next, the program converts each row of data into an instance of the `Person` class, stores that instance inside of a `List`, and then performs one of several configurable searches for instances of `Person` that match the constraints specified on the command-line of the `objectprocessor`.
 Finally, the program will save all of the matching rows of data in the specified file.
-In addition to implementing the functions that perform the file input and output and the searching for matching `Person`s in the `list`, you will use a comprehensive command-line interface, implemented with [Typer](https://typer.tiangolo.com/), that allows you to easily to confirm the files for input and output and the terms for the query for matching people.
+In addition to implementing the functions that perform the file input and output and the searching for matching `Person`s in the `List`, you will use a comprehensive command-line interface, implemented with [Typer](https://typer.tiangolo.com/), that allows you to easily to confirm the files for input and output and the terms for the query for matching people.